seiyria/Types-of-Mania/README.md

 This would scale the `FullmetalHugger` creatures HP progressively with each fight.

+### Shinju

+We don't know entirely what Shinju relates to, but it _seems_ like Shinju might relate specifically to Benevedons.
+If your Benevedons are not taking boss multiplier boosts, try modifying the Shinju area.
+If this is confirmed to be only Benevedons, the UI will be updated to clarify.

 ### Finished Pak Files

 Copy the built `TypesOfMania_P.pak` file from the `build` folder into the `Trials of Mana/Content/Paks/~mod` folder.
 If the `~mod` folder does not already exist, you'll have to make it.
 Alternatively, to do this automatically, you can use the `--installTo` option.